UNDERAGE ALCOHOL COMPLIANCE CHECK

 Four more businesses sell to underage patrons

-On Friday March 29, 2013, Forsyth County deputies from the Ordinance & Permits Unit conducted another underage compliance check throughout the county.
-During the operation, a total of 17 businesses were checked for compliance with laws and ordinances related to the sale of alcohol to underage persons.
-A total of 13 businesses were found to be in compliance and 4 businesses failed the compliance check by selling alcohol to an underage buyer.
+On Wednesday, April 17, 2013, Forsyth County deputies from the Ordinance and Permits Unit conducted another underage compliance check throughout the county.
+During the operation, a total of 20 businesses were checked for compliance with laws and ordinances related to the sale of alcohol to underage persons.
+Sixteen businesses were found to be in compliance and four businesses failed the compliance check by selling alcohol to an underage buyer.

 The following businesses were cited during this most recent check:

-- Shell, located at 1510 McFarland Parkway (Underage sale)
+- Chevron, located at 502 Lakeland Plaza (Underage sale)

 The Forsyth County Sheriff’s Office urges each business to review their compliance and stress the importance to all employees.
 The county requires all individuals involved in selling or serving alcohol to obtain a server’s license through the Sheriff’s Office Permits and Ordinance Unit located on the 2nd floor of 475 Tribble Gap Rd.